interstar/cardigan-bay/bedrock/GettingStarted.md

 See [[EmbeddingExamples]] for examples of cards that embed media from other sites.

 :system cards are calls to specific system functions.
 At the moment these include queries such as those on [[AllPages]] [[AllLinks]] [[BrokenLinks]] and  [[OrphanPages]]

+:bookmark (a card created by posting an external link to CardiganBay, and representing an important external resource) See [[BookmarkingInstructions]]

 :transclusion is still very experimental and shouldn't be relied on yet.
 It's buggy, and doesn't do everything we want.
 See a [[TransclusionExample]]